 “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:4–5, ESV).

-The lie is this: she would not die.
+The lie is this: that she would not die.

-But he masked it with the truth: she would know good and evil.
+But he masked it with the truth: that she would know both good and evil.
 And that truth was coupled with the statement that she would “be like God,” which was appealing.

-But Eve and her husband Adam ate the forbidden fruit (Genesis 3:6).
-That is when they understood the evil they didn’t know before.
+Eve and her husband Adam ate the forbidden fruit (Genesis 3:6).
+And that is when they understood the evil they didn’t know before.

 Up until then, all they’d known was good.
 So, why would they choose anything other than that?